-StarTools is the first and only software for astrophotography to implement fully generalised Spatially Variant PSF deconvolution (aka "anisotropic" or "adaptive kernel" deconvolution).
+StarTools is the first and only software for astrophotography to implements true, fully generalised Spatially Variant PSF deconvolution (aka "anisotropic" or "adaptive kernel" deconvolution).
 The fully GPU accelerated solution is robust in the face of even severe noise, meaning it can deployed to restore detail in almost real-time in almost every dataset.

 Even the best optical systems will suffer from minute differences in Point Spread Functions (aka "blur functions") across the image.
 Therefore, a generalised deconvolution solution that can take these changing distortions into account, has been one of the holy grails of astronomical image processing.